tamirgz/reverse-engineering-reference-manual/README.md

 <p align='center'><sub><strong>single threaded vs multi-threaded process</strong></sub></p>
 </div>

-* __start Is Not main__: entry point of a binary (start function) is not main.
+* __start IS NOT main__: entry point of a binary (start function) is not main.
 A program's startup code (how main is set up and called) depends on the compiler and the platform that the binary is compiled for
   * Even if no library is statically compiled into the binary, part of the .text section will contain code that is irrelevant to the source code

 <div align='center'>